 - 8. You may see the Package Dependencies screen, which tells you if there are additional packages required beyond those you selected.
 Review the packages.
 If you want to install them (you should install them unless there is some important reason not to do so), press the Tab key to highlight OK and press Enter. - 9.
 The Installation to Begin screen appears.
-It tells you that a log of the installation will be placed in /tmp/install.log.
-Press the Tab key to highlight OK and press Enter. - 10.
-The installation begins.
+It tells you that a log of the installation will be placed in /tmp/sgi-install.log.
+Press the Tab key to highlight OK and press Enter.

+- 10. The installation begins.
 You will see the Package Installation screen, which tells you which packages are being installed and logs the time it takes to install them. - 11.
 After the installation is complete, the Complete screen appears.
 Press Enter.
-You are returned to the root prompt.
+You are returned to the root prompt. - 12.
+After the ProPack installation is complete, you should reboot your system in order to begin using the newly installed SGI ProPack 1.4 for Linux kernel.
+You can reboot by typing reboot and pressing RETURN.

-Recreating Your Preinstalled System
+Recreating or Upgrading Your Preinstalled Software

-Should you need to recreate your system (returning it to its original state), simply install your base distribution (Red Hat 6.2, SuSE 6.4, or TurboLinux 6.0) as described in the distributor's installation instructions and then install the SGI ProPack 1.3 for Linux from the CD as described in "Installing SGI ProPack 1.3 for Linux from a CD" on page 14.
+Should you need to recreate your system (returning it to its original state), simply install your base distribution (Red Hat 6.2, SuSE 6.4, or TurboLinux 6.0) as described in the distributor's installation instructions and then install the SGI ProPack 1.4 for Linux from the CD as described in "Installing SGI ProPack 1.4 for Linux from a CD" on page 18.